Undergraduate Entrance Exams

 Students and parents can learn more about the SAT and SAT Subject test, find study resources, and get test registration information by visiting the College Board website.

-Registration for the SAT and the SAT Subject Test is done online at www.collegeboard.com.
-If Internet access is not available, students may obtain SAT registration packets at their current high school or at the testing office at K-State.
+Registration for the SAT is done online at www.collegeboard.com.
+If Internet access is not available, students may obtain SAT registration packets at their current high school.

 Kansas State offers the Test of Essential Academic Skills (TEAS) nursing entrance assessments for anyone wishing to complete their pre-nursing assessment.
 This assessment is administered by appointment on specific scheduled test dates which can be found of the home screen of this site.